open-source-labs/Docketeer/README.md

   └─ src
 ```

 4. In the .env file, configure the following environment variables for Twilio API, Slack Webhook, and Postgres URI.
 Refer to [Twilio](#-Twilio) setup section below.
 The Postgres URI is the only field that is required, others are optional.
+Create your own database to house user information and insert your URI in this file.
 ```js
 // .env
 TWILIO_NUMBER = ''